 The SBOE issued Proclamation 2020 at its April 2018 meeting.
 Proclamation 2020 includes a requirement that publishers use TEA's machine-readable TEKS in digital materials.
-The adoption of materials under Proclamation 2020 is scheduled to occur in November 2019.
-The adopted materials are scheduled to go into classrooms in the 2020–21 school year.
+The adoption of materials under Proclamation 2020 occurred in November 2019.
+The adopted materials are available for classroom use at the beginning of the 2020–21 school year.

 Below are links to Proclamation 2020 important documents: